aptech/docs/docs/cmlmt/cmlmtprofile.rst

 Format
 ------
-.. function:: out = cmlmtProfile(&logl, par [, ..., c1])
+.. function:: out = cmlmtProfile(&modelProc, par [, ..., c1])

-    :param &logl: Pointer to a procedure that returns the log-likelihood for one observation or a vector of log-likelihoods for a matrix of observations.
+    :param &modelProc: Pointer to a procedure that computes the function to be minimized.
-    :type &logl: pointer
+    :type &modelProc: function pointer

     :param par: Instance of a PV structure, constructed using the "pack" functions.
     :type par: struct

-    :param ...: Optional arguments to be passed to the user-provided log-likelihood function.
-Can be any GAUSS data type, including DS structures for dataset handling.
+    :param ...: Optional input arguments.
+They can be any set of structures, matrices, arrays, strings required to compute the function.
+Can include GAUSS data types or a DS structure for dataset manipulation.
+Specific usage depends on the requirements of the `modelProc`.
-    :type ...: Various
+    :type ...: various

     :param c1: Optional input.
 Instance of a :class:`cmlmtControl` structure containing the following members: